ProspectivePulse/Customer_Churn/README.md

 	- **Workflow:** As mentioned, the solution involved iterative experiments and progressed as follows - Data exploration and baseline feature selection/engineering *(performed either manually or in an automated fashion)*, followed by typical data prep, model training, prediction and evaluation steps.

-		- **Data Exploration:** In order to construct a complete view of the customer and their behavior/actions, the following datasets were explored for predictive importance:
+		- **Data Exploration:** In order to construct a complete view of the customer and their behavior/actions, a variety of datasets were explored for predictive importance. *(NB: Details of these have been redacted)*
-			- Campaign Inclusions
-			- Contact Themes
-			- Active Accounts
-			- Eligibility
-			- Illness
-			- Rebate
-			- Payments
-			- Claims/Benefits
-			- Policy Alterations
-			- Sales Force Marketing Cloud *(SFMC)* Inclusions
-			- Dependents
-			- Loyalty Utilization
-			- Socio-Economic Index for Areas *(SEIFA)*
-			 *NB: This dataset was sourced from the **Australian Bureau of Statistics** and contains the following indices (Index of Relative Socio-Economic Disadvantage (IRSD), Index of Relative Socio-Economic Advantage and Disadvantage (IRSAD), Index of Education and Occupation (IEO), Index of Economic Resources (IER))*
-			- Policy Holder

 		- **Feature Engineering:** Generation of predictive features, either manually derived *(in Data Warehouse using a SQL Query)* or automatically sourced *(from Auto-FE Platform)*.

 		     - Manual Feature Engineering Table: Source table from Data Warehouse
-		     - Auto Feature Engineering Dataset: If available, will be uploaded to sharepoint.
+		     - Auto Feature Engineering Dataset: Source output from End-To-End ML platform

 		 - **Dataset Preprocessing:** Once the final datasets were selected, the manually engineered/auto-generated fields/columns in the datasets were processed appropriately based on their data type, and content.
 Here is a summary of preprocessing applied to the datasets -